On Gizatullin's Problem for quartic surfaces of Picard rank $2$: Introduction

 This paper is organized as follows: in Section~\ref{section:K3s}, we review some of the basic theory of K3 surfaces and their automorphisms, focusing on smooth quartic surfaces of Picard rank $2$; in Section~\ref{section:birational}, we review the Sarkisov Program, both its classical version and the volume preserving version for Calabi-Yau pairs; in particular, we prove Proposition~\ref{intro_prop} classifying space curves contained in smooth quartic surfaces with Picard rank $2$ whose blowups initiate Sarkisov links; finally, we put these tools together in Section~\ref{section:main} to prove Theorem~\ref{introthm}.

 \paragraph{\textbf{Notation \& Conventions}} In this paper we always work over $\CC$.
 All varieties are assumed to be projective and irreducible.
 In particular, all K3 surfaces are assumed to be projective.
 By a curve we always mean an irreducible and reduced curve.
 We often abuse notation and use the same symbol to denote a curve $C$ on a surface $S$ and the corresponding class in $\Pic(S)$.
-While we write $X\dasharrow Y$ to denote an arbitrary birational map between varieties $X$ and $Y$, we write $X\psmap Y$ to denote a small birational map between $X$ and $Y$, i.e.\ a birational map that is an isomorphism in codimension one.
+While we write $X\dasharrow Y$ to denote an arbitrary birational map between varieties $X$ and $Y$, we write $X\psmap Y$ to denote a small birational map between $X$ and $Y$, i.e.,\ a birational map that is an isomorphism in codimension one.

 \paragraph{\textbf{Acknowledgements}} Gizatullin’s problem was the topic of the Working Group in Algebraic Geometry during the BIRS' ``Latin American and Caribbean Workshop on Mathematics and Gender'' at Casa Matem\'atica Oaxaca in 2022.
-We thank the participants of this working group for many rich discussions, especially Michela Artebani, Paola Comparin, Alice Garbagnati, Ana Quedo and Cecilia Salgado.
+We thank the participants of this working group for many rich discussions, especially Michela Artebani, Paola Comparin, Alice Garbagnati, Ana Quedo and Cec\'\i lia Salgado.
 We also thank Fabio Bernasconi, Enrica Floris, Alex Massarenti, Alessandra Sarti and Nikolaos Tsakanikas.
-Carolina Araujo was partially supported by grants from CNPq, Faperj and CAPES/COFECUB.
+Finally, we are grateful to the referee for the valuable suggestions that helped improve the presentation of the paper.
+Carolina Araujo has been supported by grants from CNPq, Faperj and CAPES/COFECUB.
 Daniela Paiva has been supported by CAPES.
-Sokratis Zikas acknowledges the support of the Swiss National Science Foundation Grant ``Cremona groups of higher rank via the Sarkisov program'' P500PT\_211018, and would like to thank the Instituto de Matem{\'a}tica Pura e Aplicada for their hospitality.
+Sokratis Zikas acknowledges the support of the Swiss National Science Foundation Grant ``Cremona groups of higher rank via the Sarkisov program'' P500PT\_211018 and would like to thank the Instituto de Matem{\'a}tica Pura e Aplicada for their hospitality.